The Moon: Why We Want to Go Back | 🔬 LatestLY

 But the moon has also always been of strategic value, too.
 During the Cold War, the US and Soviet-era Russia fought out their ideological differences on the moon as well as on Earth.

 And so it is today, except there are more players.
-The US, for one, has stated publicly that it considers itself to be in a new space race, which America wants to win.
+The US, for one, has stated publicly that it considers itself to be in a new space race, which it wants to win.

 The moon is rich in resources